chromiumembedded/cef/tools/distrib/linux/README.standard.txt

 Debug       Contains libcef.so and other components required to run the debug
             version of CEF-based applications.
-By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.
+By default these files should be placed in the same directory as libcef.so and will be copied there as part of the build process.

 include     Contains all required CEF header files.